mfernest/SEBC/README.md

     * Change `help wanted` to `complete`
     * Change `invalid` to `review`
     * Change `wontfix` to `incomplete`; set the label color to `#fbca04`.
-    * Leave the `question` Issue as is
+    * Leave the `question` Issue as it is

-Your instructors will open an issue to acknowledge their Collaborator status and review these settings.
-No lab work is reviewed until this work is done.
+One of the instructors will open an issue on your repo to acknowledge your invitation to collaborate.
+They will also review your repo for all the settings described here, and point out anything that isn't setup correctly.
+This issue will be the only one you're asked to close.
+All other issues are to be closed by an instructor to show no further review is needed.